schornakj/kinfu_ros/README.md

+Project Goals:
+- Create a 3D model of an object using a depth camera
+- Make the model available to other software for next-best-view analysis, robot path planning, etc.
+- Have the capability to capture objects with challenging surface characteristics, especially black surfaces and surfaces with specular properties.

+Desired Capabilities:
+- Generate a mesh from TSDF data.
+- Have a ROS-accessible service output meshes when requested.
+- Have option to use pose hints or force a specified pose during ICP localization step.
+Source pose hints through TF from robot arm kinematics.

+Ongoing Questions:
+- What model format is best for robot planning?
+Is a monolithic mesh for an entire scene better than several component meshes?
+- What is the scope of objects that we should expect to successfully model?
+Very small objects won't capture well due to the resolution of the Xtion, while large objects will require bigger voxels to capture in a single volume, which would reduce the resolution.
+- What steps can be taken to improve the ability to capture dark and specular surfaces?
+Consider both programmatic approaches and physical changes to the sensor and the environment.
+- What should be an upper bound on surface difficulty?
+For example, I would not expect the Xtion to be able to capture a mirror-finish surface.

+-----8<------Original Content from Personal Robotics repo------8<--------

 KinFu ros
 =========
 This is a ROS-generic version of  [kinfu_remake](https://github.com/Nerei/kinfu_remake).
 It aims to make the package usable without any reference to `OpenNI`, with no assumptions about the kind of depth sensor used.
 It also aims to make data from the `kinfu` pipeline available via ROS service calls and messages.